 Despite these minor shortcomings, I received a solid grounding in grammar and vocabulary from working through all three books.

-Serious students should invest in the accompanying workbook.
-I read five pages a day in the grammar, and then did the workbook exercises after finishing each chapter.
+Working through both books took me about a year.
 It was a lengthy and often arduous task, but gave me a much better understanding of the language.

 Note that the book’s academic approach and detailed linguistic explanations may not make it appropriate for absolute beginners.

 YouTube is a fantastic free way to teach yourself Brazilian Portuguese.
 See my recommended channels here.

 I spent at least half an hour a day listening to Brazilian podcasts to practice listening comprehension.
 Discover my favorite Portuguese-language podcasts here.

 University of Texas at Austin’s Brazilpod portal hosts an amazing collection of free online Brazilian Portuguese learning resources.